-Over time, the value of a piece of real estate will fluctuate up and down.
+Over time, the value of a property will go up and down.

-When your house appreciates you have a greater asset to borrow against, and you'll realize a larger profit when you sell.
+When your home appreciates you have a greater asset to borrow against, and you'll generate a higher profit when you sell.

-Property values in Loveland move up and down for a variety of reasons, so how do you know what you're buying this year won't depreciate the day after you close?
+Property values in Loveland change for many different reasons, so how will you know what you're investing in now won't depreciate the day after you close?

-It's important that you select a REALTOR® in Loveland who can identify the factors that influence local prices.
+The most important factor is that you choose a REALTOR® in Loveland who can identify the factors that affect local prices.

-The economy is believed to be the number one factor impacting real estate appreciation.
+Many guess that the economy is the most critical factor affecting real estate appreciation.

-there are quite a few factors on a national level that change your house's value: unemployment, mortgage rates, the stock market, and more.
+there are a handful of issues on a national level that affect your house's value: unemployment, mortgage rates, business growth, and more.

-However, your home's value and the features that play the most significant role in its appreciation are particular to the local Loveland economy and housing market.
+However, your property's value and the factors that play the most significant role in its appreciation are specific to the local Loveland economy and housing market.

-Location in a community - Many consumers want to live in areas with the most helpful factors for families to shine, such as a close proximity to schools, jobs, and work.
+Location in a community - Most people want homes in the areas with the most accommodating places we go often or everyday, such as our schools, jobs, and shopping.

-Real estate sales trends - How long are homes up for sale before closing?
-What was the selling price compared to the asking price?
-A lot of data can often be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.
+Trends in home sales - What's the time on market?
+Are sellers having to discount much or offer concessions A lot of data can be retrieved from public records, but a good agent with access to the local MLS will usually be able to provide a more complete picture.